Second Hand or New School Textbooks? What to Consider when Buying

 Another good location to hunt for used textbooks is on social media or among friends who have previously taken the course.
 Many colleges and institutions have Facebook groups where students may sell textbooks or just talk about what's going on campus.
 Search for the textbook you require by scrolling through the feed.

-Visit a local used bookstore close to school.
+Visit a local second hand bookstore close to school.
 Thanks to a kind donation from a past student, they will be able to carry a copy of the book.
 It will require some browsing, but if you are a book aficionado, it will not be too taxing.

 Finally, you can inquire with your lecturer about any spare copies of textbooks that past students may have left.
 They recognize that textbooks might be expensive, and they want to assist you as much as possible.

-How to Get the Best Deal on Used Textbooks
+How to Get the Best Deal on Second Hand Textbooks

-While purchasing used textbooks can save you money immediately when compared to purchasing new textbooks, there are certain additional strategies you can employ to ensure you save the most money possible.
+While purchasing second hand textbooks can save you money immediately when compared to purchasing new textbooks, there are certain additional strategies you can employ to ensure you save the most money possible.

 You should always compare pricing, just as you would with new textbooks.
 Because you must hunt for classmates selling their books, this may take a little more effort than simply utilizing a website that compares prices for you.
 It's always a good idea to compare prices before going in and buying a second hand textbook if you have the time.